rameshKrSah/rameshKrSah.website.old/_pages/about.md

 development team as a Firmware Design Engineer.
 I primarily designed and wrote firmwares for various products like remote communication modules, smoke detector, queue management systems etc.

-I have an Bachelor of Engineering with focus on Electronics and Communication from [Kathmandu University](https://www.ku.edu.np/)
+I have a Bachelor of Engineering with focus on Electronics and Communication from [Kathmandu University](https://www.ku.edu.np/)
 , Nepal.
-For more details about me please either check out my [LinkedIn profile](https://www.linkedin.com/in/rameshkrsah/) or my [CV](../assets/file/cv_2019.pdf).
+For more details about me please either check out my [LinkedIn profile](https://www.linkedin.com/in/rameshkrsah/) or my [CV](../assets/files/cv_2019.pdf).

 ## Cheers !!